Pagoda

-The oldest and tallest pagodas were built of wood, but most that survived were built of brick or stone.
-Some pagodas are solid with no interior.
-Hollow pagodas have no higher floors or rooms, but the interior often contains an altar or a smaller pagoda, as well as a series of staircases for the visitor to ascend and to witness the view from an opening on one side of each tier.
+The oldest and tallest pagodas were made of wood, but most that survived were made of brick or stone.
+Some are solid with no interior.
+Hollow pagodas have no higher floors or rooms, but the interior often contains an altar or a smaller pagoda, as well as a series of staircases for visitors to climb to see the view from an opening on one side of each tier.
 Most have between three and 13 tiers (almost always an odd number) and the classic gradual tiered eaves.

 In some countries, the term may refer to other religious structures.
-In Vietnam and Cambodia, due to French translation, the English term pagoda is a more generic term referring to a place of worship, although pagoda is not an accurate word to describe a Buddhist vihara.
-The architectural structure of the stupa has spread across Asia, taking on many diverse forms specific to each region.
+In Vietnam and Cambodia, due to French translation, the English term pagoda more generically refers to a place of worship, although pagoda is not an accurate word for a Buddhist vihāra.
+The architectural structure of the stupa has spread across Asia, taking on diverse forms specific to each region.
 Many Philippine bell towers are highly influenced by pagodas through Chinese workers hired by the Spaniards.

 Etymology

 One proposed etymology is from a South Chinese pronunciation of the term for an eight-cornered tower, 八角塔 (bā jiǎo tǎ), and reinforced by the name of a famous pagoda encountered by many early European visitors to China, the "Pázhōu tǎ" (琶洲塔), standing just south of Guangzhou at Whampoa Anchorage.
-Another proposed etymology is Persian butkada, from but, "idol" and kada, "temple, dwelling."
+Another proposed etymology is Persian botkada, from bot, "idol" and kada, "temple, dwelling."

 Yet another etymology is from the Sinhala word dāgaba, derived from Sanskrit dhātugarbha or Pali dhātugabbha: "relic womb/chamber" or "reliquary shrine", i.e. a stupa, by way of Portuguese.